Corporate governance | From the president to investors

 Fundamental Approach to Internal Control Systems and Status of These Systems

-PC DEPOT has an organizational stance that is resolutely opposed to anti-social behavior.
+PC DEPOT has an organizational stance that is resolutely opposed to anti-social forces.

 (Summary of Board of Directors resolutions concerning internal control systems)